tesfawe/end-to-end-data-pipeline/misc/security_note.md

 # Security Note
-- Every hard-coded access token in any part of the code is provoked.
+- Every hard-coded access token in any part of the code is revoked.
-- Sensitive data such as connection strings are provoked, and the hard-coded ones will not work to access any data from the actual storage.
+- Sensitive data such as connection strings are revoked, and the hard-coded ones will not work to access any data from the actual storage.
-- To reproduce the project results, personal account keys and tokens should be used.
+- Personal account keys and tokens should be used to reproduce the project results.
+- Some sensitive data were hard-coded due to time constraints.